Industries That Need Process Technology Graduates

 Most chemical plants are incorporating more green-product design principles to drive growth.
 They are also investing many resources into research, development, and cleaner ways to produce their chemical products.
 Process Technicians play a vital role in the production of these vital chemicals for personal and business use.

-Petroleum products have been significant in the U.S. economy for more than one hundred years in the forms of oil and gasoline.
+Petroleum products have been significant in the U.S. economy for more than one hundred years in the form of oil and gasoline.
 Geologists locate pockets of this fossil fuel for drillers to remove it from the ground.
 Oil is transported to refineries where it is converted into products:

 - Gasoline and Diesel Fuel